 Why is the dog inherited disease test important?

 Certain dog breeds are known to be prone to particular hereditary conditions that can affect their quality of life.
 EasyDNA offers dog inherited disease testing a reliable and accurate DNA test that will establish the genetic susceptibility of your dog to a given disease.
 Chief among the interests of dog breeders is that their litters are genetically disease free.
 The results of our test will establish clearly whether your dog is a carrier, affected or clear of the disease.
-Results are ready in 7 working days from receipt of samples
+Our canine disease testing service starts from just R1495 Results are ready and sent by email in 10 working days from receipt of samples at the laboratory.

 Labrador Retrievers can be affected by Centronuclear Myopathy, while Pyruvate Kinase Deficiency (PK) is known to sometimes affect West Highland Terriers and Basenjis.
 As a breeder, you can market your dogs as being disease free, guaranteeing their health with the results of our dog inherited disease test.
 By knowing which dogs are carriers or affected by a certain genetic disease, a breeder can exclude that dog from mating, thereby creating a healthier gene pool.

 Samples for the testing of inherited dog diseases can be collected using the kit we provide.
 Our kit contains oral swabs, which need to be rubbed inside the mouth for around 1 minute.
 Most dogs will have no issues with this process but for more restless dogs, you may have to hold the dog’s head firmly in order to get the swab inside the mouth.

 Dog inherited disease testing results

 Results will show the genotype for the dog/ dogs tested.
 For each dog disease tested for, the genotype can display any of the following:

 - Clear (those having 2 copies of the normal allele and appear to be normal).